mugsuk/Pandoc.tmbundle/README.markdown

 # Please note

 Since David abandoned TextMate for MacVim, and stopped supporting this bundle, I have modified a few of the conversion commands to work with Pandoc 2.11 and above.
-Most of the functions that I have not changed work with earlier versions of Pandoc, or I do. not use and thus have not fiddled with.
+Most of the functions that I have not changed work with earlier versions of Pandoc, or I do not use and thus have not fiddled with.
 If you use Pandoc version prior to 2.11, please continue to use David's bundle.

 # Pandoc TextMate Bundle README